+ JUMP TO RECIPE

-There are a couple of very simple tricks to them: let the wet mix stand for a while until it comes to room temperature and the sugar dissolves, let the cut fruit scones stand in the tray for 20 minutes before going to the oven and last but not least – DON’T TWIST when cutting.
+There are a couple of very simple tricks to them: let the wet mix stand for a while until it comes to room temperature and the sugar dissolves.
+Let the cut scones stand in the tray for 20 minutes before going to the oven.
+And last but not least – DON’T TWIST when cutting.
 Once you’ve got that mastered you can then ponder whether to put jam on first, or cream.
-Or butter no jam.
+Or butter and no jam.
 Or crème fraiche.
 Or nothing and just tear into them when still warm.

-They are definitely best warm from the oven, but if there are only two of you there’s no way you’ll polish them all off warm.
+They are definitely the best when still warm from the oven, but if there are only two of you there’s no way you’ll polish them all off warm.
 You can try.
-Or else they freeze beautifully, or rather defrost beautifully, and if you’re really pernickety you can defrost, slice and show them the grill, they’ll be good as freshly baked.
+Or else they freeze beautifully, or rather defrost beautifully, and if you’re really persnickety you can defrost one, slice it and show it the grill briefly.
+It’ll be good as freshly baked.

 fruit sconesServings: 9 sconesTime: about an hour